-The SELECT key is used to gain access to specific menus.
+- The SELECT key is used to gain access to specific menus.
 To access a menu, scroll through the menus (using arrow keys) and place the flashing cursor on the desired menu.
 Press the SELECT key to select the menu.
-The first line on the display will now be the selected menu, and the second line will show the first menu item.
+The first line on the display will now be the selected menu, and the second line shows the first menu item. - The SELECT key is used to gain access to specific menu items.
+To access a menu item, scroll through the menu items until item appears.
+Press the SELECT key and the menu item now appears on the first line of the display, and the second line shows the item value.

-- The SELECT key is used to gain access to specific menu items.
-To access a menu item scroll through the menu items until item appears.
-Press the SELECT key and the menu item will now appear on the first line of the display, and the second line will show the item value. - 3.
-Pressing the SELECT key when finished changing an item will save the data, and exit back to the menu items.
+3. Pressing the SELECT key when finished changing an item saves the data and exits back to the menu items.
 An audible tone (3 beeps) and visual display ("saving data") gives confirmation data is being saved.